albertogg/albertogg.github.com/_drafts/rack-web-server-basics.md

 Using the same `index.html.erb` as before we are going to read the request path using `Rack::Request` and append the name of that path in the template as it was the name of the person.
+You can read more about Rack::Request [here][rack-request].

 ```ruby
 require 'rack'